best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 * use the same level of precision in each column
 * use commas to separate thousands
 * right align the figures and the column headings
-* start numbers of less than one with a zero, not a point
+* start numbers of less than one with a zero, not a decimal point

 ### Rounding
 Presenting too much detail can make things harder for users.
 Simplifying numbers by rounding makes numbers easier to read and remember.
 This improves usability.